-- Check the main brush adjustment, as described in Brushes in the Maintenance section. - 7.
-Check the air pressure of the rear tire. - Fill the fuel tank, or install an LPG fuel tank or the machine.
+- 6. Check the air pressure of the rear tire. - 7.
+Check the main brush adjustment, as described in Brushes in the Maintenance section. - 8.
+Fill the fuel tank, or install an LPG fuel tank on the machine.

 WARNING: Do not fill the fuel tank while the engine is operating.
-Always be sure the fue container and the machine are electrically connected before pouring fuel.
+Always be sure the fuel container and the machine are electrically connected before pouring fuel.
 Failure to electrically connect the fuel container to the machine may allow a static electricity spark to ignite the fuel, resulting in a fire or explosion.